-Genetic programming is a term used to describe a specific kind of evolutionary algorithm that manipulates symbols according to prescribed rules, motivated by the genetic operations of selection, mutation, and crossover.
+Genetic programming (GP) is a term used to describe a specific kind of evolutionary algorithm that manipulates symbols according to prescribed rules, motivated by the genetic operations of selection, mutation, and crossover.

 Genetically modified cotton (GM) The genetic code for the plant includes a bacterial toxin.
 This code is killing the pest, and the result is less use of pesticide treatment.

 The genome is a term used in the entire complement of genetic information; all the DNA in a cell (some organisms encode their genome in RNA).